Pranay-Patil2006/pranay_Week2/README.md

 ## Waveform Analysis
 <img width="1917" height="1072" alt="image" src="https://github.com/user-attachments/assets/88b17755-c883-4234-b0b3-cd340ffd979f" />
 We get 3 outputs in our .vcd file.

-1) The output produced by the core.
-This is a 10 bit bus, that contain the binary form of the processed data which later needs to be converted into analog output.
+1. Digital output from the core
+   - A 10-bit bus representing the processed data from the RVMYTH core.
+   - This binary data is sent to the DAC for analog conversion.

+2. Analog output (normalized)
-2) The analog output.
-This is the binary output normalized to 1.
-This is then scaled according to the source voltage.
+   - The binary output normalized to 1.
-3) The simulation interprets the analog signal as a binary wire, so when the analog value is less than 0.5 the output goes to zero and when it is greater, then it goes to 1.
+   - Scaled according to the source voltage (`VREFH` and `VREFL`).

+3. Simulation interpretation
+   - The waveform viewer treats the analog signal as a binary wire.
+   - Values below 0.5 appear as logic 0; above 0.5 appear as logic 1.

 # pll
 ```